-Nebraska farmers have changed as well.
-Since 1994, Nebraska farmers have cut wheat acres by 600,000, adding 2.5 million acres to soybeans, and a few hundred thousand to corn.
-(Nebraska’s corn acreage peaked in 2009 at 9.15 million before retreating to 8.8M in 2010.)
-Oklahoma has also shifted: Wheat acreage has fallen 1.8 million since 1994, down 26%, but remains No. 1 at 52% of the state’s crop acres.
+Nebraska farmers have changed as well, just differently.
+Since 1994, Nebraska farmers have cut wheat acres by 600,000, adding 2.5 million acres to soybeans, and a few hundred thousand to corn (Nebraska’s corn acreage peaked in 2009 at 9.15 million before retreating to 8.8M in 2010.)
+Oklahoma has also shifted: Wheat acreage has fallen 1.8 million since 1994, down 26%, but remains #1 at 52% of the state’s crop acres.
 (The biggest move there was into hay, although corn and soybean acres have climbed somewhat.)

-Plains corn yields were coming in around 150+ bushels/acre, compared to 35 to 45 bpa for wheat and 70 bpa for sorghum.
+Plains corn yields were coming in around 150+ bushels per acre, compared to 35 to 45 bpa for wheat and 70 bpa for sorghum.
 Now those same acres were turning out sharply higher handling volumes.
 Slowly those drafty silos and flats long-used for storing equipment were returned to grain storage.
-But it wasn’t until the 2008 harvest that the Plains first “hit the wall”, where production and carryover stocks exceeded available space.
+But it wasn’t until the 2008 harvest that the Plains first ‘hit the wall’, where production and carryover stocks exceeded available space.
 In 2008, it was still close; some areas ran out of space, with only the steady consumption of corn for ethanol and livestock tempering the overall demand for space.
-The 2009 crop pushed the regional space shortfall to almost 300 million bushels, and this harvest it could reach 350 million bushels!
-(Table 1) As in ’08 and ’09, weekly disappearance will temper the tightness somewhat, but not enough.
-In Kansas alone, production of corn, soybeans and wheat will exceed total available storage capacity* (Chart 2) — farm and commercial combined. (*Space capacity based on USDA statistics released in January.
+But 2009 crop pushed the regional space shortfall to almost 300 million bushels, and this harvest it could reach 350 million bushels!
+(Table 1) As in ’08 and ‘09, weekly disappearance will temper the tightness somewhat, but not enough.
+In Kansas alone, production of corn, soybeans, and wheat will exceed total available storage capacity* –farm and commercial combined. (*Space capacity based on USDA statistics released in January.

 Plains farmers were shocked this summer when the hard red wheat basis collapsed to record low values as harvest began.
-Terminals had carried over large inventories of wheat after exports lagged this year, and buyers then ran headfirst into a big harvest with low protein in many areas.
-Export sales called for higher protein and buyers pushed basis lower and lower on the combination of quality and space issues.
-U.S. wheat has been noncompetitive on the world market to all but a few markets, and our exports have suffered as a result.
-Wheat basis remains weak even as the start of corn harvest draws closer.
+Terminals had carried over large inventories of wheat after exports lagged this year, and buyers then ran headfirst into a big harvest with low-protein in many areas.
+Export sales called for higher-protein and buyers pushed basis lower and lower on the combination of quality and space issues.
+US wheat has been noncompetitive on the world market to all but a few markets, and our exports have suffered as a result.
+Wheat basis remains weak even as the start of corn harvest draw closer.
 Wheat basis will recover in time, but not before the corn combines roll.